15th April 2020 – 11:33am

 Flashpoint can be used through boxes and obstacles.
 When an enemy arrives at a bomb site, you can hide yourself when you know their position, fire your ability through the obstacle and immediately return to combat.

-Replica is much more situational, but will do wonders when it comes to interrupting an enemy who is planting the Spike.
+Aftershock is much more situational, but will do wonders when it comes to interrupting an enemy who is planting the Spike.